Owl Program (Grades 3-4)

 Important things to know about the Quail program

-- Additional age-appropriate activities include building blocks, low ropes course, miniature golf, paddle boats, sandbox, and sidewalk chalk.
+- Additional age-appropriate activities include building blocks, miniature golf, paddle boats, rock climbing, group choice periods, sidewalk chalk, and wilderness play.

 |9:35am||Good Morning Mountain (morning assembly)|